Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 7

 liable.
 I cheerfully recommend the Rockfor

 Watch.
-HORACE B. HORTON
+HORACE B. HORTON,

 at Dighton Furnace Co.